Championing the work of nonprofits that strive to make the world better, more sustainable, and just.

 Marymount University

-A donation from the Soloviev Foundation helped the university establish a Center for Professional Ethics and Social Responsibility.
+A donation from The Soloviev Foundation helped the university establish a Center for

 Committed to supporting families and communities of all sizes and kinds in need.